special k

 What did you do in 2011 that you'd never done before?
 Where to start.
 There were so many firsts this year I'm bound to miss something out.

-1. Went to Vancouver, Whistler and a tiny snippet of coastal British Columbia; that trip saw many firsts, like having a migraine while sea-kayaking, flying first class, encountering a baby bear, going shopping for maple syrup at 10pm with an old Kiwi friend in a suburban supermarket, and eating all sorts of amazing new foods like Arctic char, clamato juice and raw buffalo.
+1. Went to Vancouver, Whistler and a tiny snippet of coastal British Columbia; that trip saw many firsts, like having a migraine while sea-kayaking, flying first class, encountering a baby bear, going shopping for maple syrup at 10pm with an old Kiwi friend in a suburban supermarket, and eating all sorts of amazing new foods like Arctic char, clamato juice and raw buffalo.2.
+On the home front, I painted my own kitchen and made a blanket out of crochet.

 3. Became a runner.
 I joined a women's running group, ran up hills I never thought were possible, entered a running race, got injured and had my first MRI.